 Do I Have to Do Anything Before Getting Inpatient Care?

 Before starting an inpatient drug and alcohol rehab program, it’s important that you are medically stable.
-For some people, this means they’ll have completed a medical detoxification program.
-You can detox at a hospital or other facility, at home, or through our own medically monitored drug detox program.
+For some people, this means they’ll have completed a drug and alcohol detox program.
+You can detox at a hospital or other facility, at home, or through our own drug detox program.
 In this program, a medical and clinical team supports you as you withdraw.

 We recommend detoxing at Washburn House because your transition to further inpatient rehab will be smooth.
 You’ll already be familiar with your living arrangements and the Washburn House family.
 Making things simple and comfortable helps you focus on your recovery and getting better.